async-profiler/async-profiler/docs/Troubleshooting.md

 Make sure the user of JVM process has permissions to access `libasyncProfiler.so` by exactly the same absolute path.
 For more information see [#78](https://github.com/async-profiler/async-profiler/issues/78).

+## No access to perf event or perf events unavailable
 ```
 No access to perf events.
 Try --fdtransfer or --all-user option or 'sysctl kernel.perf_event_paranoid=1'
 ```